youqiangao/dl-paper/README.md

 Guo, C., Pleiss, G., Sun, Y., & Weinberger, K. Q. (2017).
 On calibration of modern neural networks.
 In International conference on machine learning (pp. 1321-1330).
 PMLR.
 * keywords: confidence calibration
 * summary: this paper points out a phenomenon that modern neural networks are poorly calibrated.
 Experimental results show that temperature scaling in the most effective in confidence calibration.

+Byrd, J., & Lipton, Z. (2019).
+What is the effect of importance weighting in deep learning?.
+In International conference on machine learning (pp. 872-881).
+PMLR.
+* keywords: importance weighting, distribution shift
+* summary: empirically point out that for those models capable of seperating all training samples, the final solution may not influenced by the density of samples.